 Immediate and long-term consequences of GDR scientists’ limited inclusion in their international scientific communities

-In our investigation we aim at answering the question of how these conditions influenced both the research content and the inclusion of scientists in their international communities before and after 1989.
-We combine historical and sociological methods to investigate research biographies and academic careers in pure mathematics, condensed matter physics, molecular biology, and chemical engineering.
-Research biographies are reconstructed with bibliometric methods that are supplemented by archival work.
-We contextualize and try to explain biographical patterns of inclusion by combining the archival sources with Oral History interviews with scientists.
+With our investigation we want to answer the question of how these conditions influenced both the research topics scientists worked on and the inclusion of scientists in their international communities before and after 1989.
+We combine historical and sociological methods to investigate research biographies and academic careers in semiconductor physics and molecular biology.
+Research biographies are reconstructed with bibliometric methods, archival work and interviews with scientists.

-Researchers: Grit Laudel, Jonathan Caroline Bauer, Jochen Gläser
+Researchers: Grit Laudel, Jochen Gläser, Jonathan C. Bauer

 This research project is supported by the German Federal Ministry of Education and Research (BMBF).